OpenPanzerProject/TCB/openpanzer_boot/README.md

 ## Do I Need to Do Anything With This?

 Probably not, the bootloader should already come installed on your TCB from the factory.
-But if you are a developer, are curious, or for some reason need to re-write the bootloader on your device, read one.
+But if you are a developer, are curious, or for some reason need to re-write the bootloader on your device, read on.

 ## Bootloader Details